Complete Robust Hybrid Systems Reachability: Axioms and Rules of

 Observe that in \irref{diaode} both sides of the equivalence are \strictfml formulas.
-It is critical for soundness that the postcondition \(\posfml\) is syntactically a \strictfml formula and thus semantically an \emph{open set}.
-This makes iterative approximation feasible, since the open postcondition allows some (arbitrarily small) wiggle room.
-For soundness of the forward direction it suffices to show that the error accumulation correctly bounds the error.
-For the converse the evolution bound \(\evolutionboundterm\) plays a critical role in ensuring solution existence.
-Within the bounds the Euler approximation remains close to the real solution in the region \(\syntnorm{\ivar}<\evolutionboundterm+2\) and does not leave this region before reaching \(\epsint[\varepsilon]{\posfml}\) by the iterative assumption.
-Hence the actual solution must remain bounded before reaching \(\epsint[\varepsilon]{\posfml}\).
-In particular the solution exists at least until it reaches \(\posfml\).
-The Euler axiom \irref{diaode} is closely related to the differential equation characterization axiom \(\gandalfsymb\) from \cite{DBLP:conf/lics/Platzer12a}, which does not handle divergent evolutions.
-Axiom \irref{diaode} generalizes the result from \cite{DBLP:journals/jacm/PlatzerQ25}, which applies only to modality free postconditions.
+It is critical for soundness that the postcondition \(\posrfml\) is syntactically a \strictfml formula and, thus, semantically an \emph{open set}.
+This allows some (arbitrarily small) wiggle room and sound, symbolic approximations become feasible, since the robust postcondition \(\posrfml\) can be equivalently replaced by a quantitatively robust strengthening \(\epsint[\varepsilon]{\posrfml}\).
+For soundness of the forward direction, it suffices to show that the error accumulation correctly bounds the error.
+For the converse, the evolution bound \(\evolutionboundterm\) plays a critical role in ensuring solution existence.
+Within the bounds, the Euler approximation remains close to the real solution in the region \(\syntnorm{\myvect{\ivar}}<\evolutionboundterm+2\) and does not leave before reaching \(\epsint[\varepsilon]{\posrfml}\) by the iterative assumption.
+Hence, the actual solution must remain bounded before reaching \(\epsint[\varepsilon]{\posrfml}\).
+In particular, the solution exists at least until it reaches \(\posrfml\).
+The Euler axiom \irref{diaode} is closely related to the differential equation characterization axiom \sgandalfsymb \cite{DBLP:conf/lics/Platzer12a}, which does not handle the possibility of divergent evolutions and postconditions with modalities.